-92. AMERICAN SOUARE AND SOCIAL DANCE.
+92. AMERICAN SQUARE AND SOCIAL DANCE.
 Two hours credit.

-Fundamental skills, methods, and materials necessary in the teaching of the square and the social dance.
-Practical experience in organizing and conducting the square dance.
+Fundamental skills, methods, and materials necessary in the teaching of square and social dance.
+Practical experience in organizing and conducting square dances.

 93. TECHNIQUES IN CONTEMPORARY DANCE.
 Two hours credit.

 The analysis and techniques of movement qualities and their use in relation to time and space.